geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Roads Less Travelled (Curry, Schultz)

+* Focus Questions From Class:
+  * Why are multiple approaches for scenario building useful?
 * Seeks to compare outcomes of four scenario approaches: 2x2 deductive, causal layered analysis, the Manoa method, and scenario archetypes.
 Considers:
   * degrees of difference and depth of described futures
   * how clear of a narrative emerges, and how well it describes the path of things leading to this future